vasconcedu/vasconcedu.github.io/resume.markdown

 # Prizes

+- Best Computer Engineering Undergraduate Thesis Award, granted by ICMC-USP, 2016
+- 3<sup>rd</sup> place @ Trinity Engineering Student Entrepreneurs of The Year Competition, granted by the TCD School of Engineering, 2014
 - Gold Medal @ X Brazilian Astronomy Olympiad, granted by the Brazilian Astronomical Society & the Brazilian Space Agency, 2007
 - Bronze Medal @ III São Paulo State Countryside Kendo Championship, granted by the São Paulo State Kendo Federation, 2015
 - Competitive swimmer _(medalist on several federated and student swimming championships including individual freestyle, butterfly and medley events, as well as freestyle and medley relay events),_ from Elementary to High school, 2001 - 2009